Eagle Watching in Decorah, Iowa

 A bucolic backdrop for a picnic, family portraits, and feeding fish (bring 50 cents for a handful of pellets), the eagle tree can easily be seen from the fish hatchery parking lot or on the edge of Trout Run Road (the nest is on private property; bring your binoculars).
 Large enough to hold a grown man, the nest weighs over a ton and has been home to the same pair of eagles since 2008 (more interesting facts here).

 An outing worthy of an hour or so on a Sunday afternoon, leave time to explore the area and make a day of the trip.
-For families with younger kids, we recommend the following: Decorah Public Swimming Pool (summer months), Dunning Springs Park waterfall, Phelps Park playground, roller skating at Jewels Skate Country, or pizza at Mabe’s.
-Inspire(d) Magazine is a great resource for events and happenings around town.
-Pick up a free copy at the Oneota Food Co-Op on Water Street in the heart of downtown.
+For families with younger kids, we recommend the following: Decorah Public Swimming Pool, Dunning Springs Park waterfall, Phelps Park playground, roller skating at Jewels Skate Country, or pizza at Mabe’s.